-Sequential file organization is supported for all record formats.
-In addition, sequential files allow shared access for reading data.
+Sequential file organization is supported for all devices and all record formats.
+In addition, sequential files on disk allow shared access for reading data.

-Figure 6 illustrates sequential file organization.
+Figure 7 illustrates sequential file organization.

-Figure 6: Sequential File Organization
+Figure 7: Sequential File Organization

-Special Case - In a sequential file with fixed-length records, the records are numbered consecutively from 1 to n, where n is the number of records in the file.
+Special Case - In a sequential file on disk with fixed-length records, the records are numbered consecutively from 1 to \underline{n} , where \underline{n} is the number of records in the file.
 The record numbers are known as relative record numbers.
 In this case, records may not be arranged in the file in the order in which they were written.
 You can, for example, specify that relative record number 5 be written before relative record number 4.
-When relative record number 5.
-Fixed-length records in a sequential file can be retrieved by random access.
+When relative record number 4 is written later, it will be inserted before relative record number 5.
+Fixed-length records in a disk sequential file can be retrieved by random access.